giellalt/lang-cwd/root-fst-src.md

  * +Err/Frag  tag for word-form fragments
  * +Dial  tag for dialectical forms that can't be called errors
  * +Use/NG   not-generate, for ped generation isme-ped.fst
- * +Eng indicates that this is an English form
+* +Engform indicates that this is an English form

 Flagdiacritics